Arianee/arianee-sdk/packages/creator/README.md

 The method can throw different errors:

 - `UnavailableSmartAssetIdError` if the smart asset id is not available
-- `InsufficientSmartAssetCreditsError` if the creator address does not have enough smart asset credits
+- `InsufficientSmartAssetCreditsError` if the core address does not have enough smart asset credits
-- `NoIdentityError` if the creator address does not have an identity URI
+- `NoIdentityError` if the core address does not have an identity URI

 #### `createSmartAsset`